Prashant-Ai-Dev-spec/J.A.R.V.I.S/README.md

 ```
   ╔══════════════════════════════════════════════════════╗
-  ║   Built for Prashant | Powered by Anthropic Claude   ║
+  ║   Built for Prashant | Powered by Groq Integration   ║
   ╚══════════════════════════════════════════════════════╝
 ```